*This has been adopted from “BBC Grammar Challenge” programme

 unless, till, as, if, while.
 Examples of sentences with conjunctions in

-bracket are such as: Juma (and) Ali went to school.
-John is honest (but)
+Juma (and) Ali went to school.

-poor.
 William and Steven arrived (before) Mary.
-(Neither) John (nor)

-Jane is present today.
-(Both) Diana (and) Cesilia are students of this
+(Both) Diana (and) Cesilia are students of this college.

-works in the post office is my brother.
+The boy (who) works in the post office is my brother.

 The types of conjunctions are as follows: